ImpactGit/Codeverter-Public/README.md

 The Excel tool was prepared by the Frankfurt School of Finance and Management as part of the e-learning course Certified Expert in Sustainable Finance (CESFi) https://www.frankfurt-school.de/en/home/international-advisory-services/fsdf-e-campus/expert-sustainable-finance

-This tool is provided "as is", without any warrantee about accuracy or completenes.
+This tool is provided "as is", without any warrantee about accuracy or completeness.

 -----